smajidy/smajidy.github.io/_pages/about.md

 <!--My name is Shayan Majidy.
 I am currently a [Vanier Scholar](https://vanier.gc.ca/en/home-accueil.html) at the University of Waterloo and a resident PhD student at the Perimeter Institute for Theoretical Physics.-->

 My name is Shayan Majidy.
-I am currently a [Vanier Scholar](https://vanier.gc.ca/en/home-accueil.html) at the University of Waterloo and a resident PhD student at the Perimeter Institute for Theoretical Physics.
+I completed my PhD in Physics at the University of Waterloo (2019-2024), where I also studied during my master's program (2018-2019).
+During my PhD, I was fortunate to receive notable recognitions: the [Vanier Scholarship](https://vanier.gc.ca/en/home-accueil.html), the most prestigious PhD fellowship across Canada; the John Brodie Memorial Award, recognizing outstanding research accomplishments at the Perimeter Institute; and the IQC Achievement Award, recognizing outstanding research accomplishments at the Institute for Quantum Computing.

+My research interests are building large-scale, coherent, and controllable quantum systems and identifying useful applications for them.

 My research is centered on the dynamics of quantum information---specifically, on how non-classical properties of information are generated, harnessed, or lost and the physical consequences that ensue in the domains of quantum computing and quantum thermodynamics.
+Recently, this has led me to study the effects of noncommuting charges in quantum thermodynamics and near-term applications of quantum error correction on quantum hardware.
 I co-authored a textbook, [_Building Quantum Computers_](https://www.amazon.com/Building-Quantum-Computers-Practical-Introduction/dp/1009417010), which explains the physics underlying various quantum computing hardware.

 Education & Academic Positions
 ======